Stanisz96/SED/Lab_01/README.md

 <img src="https://raw.githubusercontent.com/Stanisz96/SED/master/Lab_01/Exercise01.png" height="60%" width="60%">

-## EXERCISE 2: "DWIE KLASY, ROZKLAD GAUSSA"
+## Exercise 2: "Two classes, normal distribution"
 This task was similar, but for created points of classes - was used normal distribution.

 <img src="https://raw.githubusercontent.com/Stanisz96/SED/master/Lab_01/Exercise02.png" height="60%" width="60%">

-## EXERCISE 3: "DWIE KLASY, 3D"
+## Exercise 3: "Two classes, 3D"
 This exercise was also similar - only had to add additional dimension to classes.

 <img src="https://raw.githubusercontent.com/Stanisz96/SED/master/Lab_01/Exercise03.png" height="60%" width="60%">

-## EXERCISE 4: "WIELE KLAS"
+## Exercise 4: "Many classes"
 The last exercise was to apply Fisher's discriminant to more then two classes.
 The difference was:
   * calculate mean for all classes
   * calculate inter-group variation matrix (B),